Cambridge District Scout Archive

 ‘Meanwhile away from Sidcot the Westlake’s were busy organising an Executive Council to help facilitate the expansion of the movement elsewhere.
 In the first instance the Council consisted of Ernest (Westlake), Aubrey (Westlake), Robert Parker, (Aubrey’s old Cambridge colleague), John Murrish and Spencer Smith.’

-Murrish was called up in 1916.
+Murrish joined the army in 1916.
 This was the year conscription started, in January for single men, July for married men.
+He organised his own sign up.
+As a school master he may have been encouraged initially to remain in his civilian role.
 He was back in Cambridge in 1919/1920 and continued to be involved and supportive of the 12th Cambridge and active at District level.
 He left the District in 1921 to take up a Head masters role.

 The Cambridge Scout records from this period are very limited.
 The one major review printed in the form of a district newsletter in 1920 does not mention any mass defection.
 The many dislocations caused by the war are clear and the departure of ‘several’ in an unspecified Cambridge area may have gone unnoticed.
 The departure may have been gradual and not specifically connected by those handing in or receiving the cancelled warrants.
 It should be remembered that students were and are a significant part of the Cambridge leadership base but that they generally have a three year life span.
 Students go as all students go, valued but rarely especially noted.